Thursday, July 11, 2019

 Evangelism: How to Talk About Politics While Sharing Your Faith!

 It’s been said that the two topics that cause the most conflict are politics and religion but I want to share with you today that you can talk about politics and still have a positive witness for Christ.
-I’ve discovered that it’s nearly impossible to not talk about one and not the other in our society.
+I’ve discovered that it’s nearly impossible to talk about one and not the other in our society.
 Religion and politics are so interwoven.

 There are two primary opportunities that help frame the discussion of politics without entering into a negative debate.
 In all honesty, I believe that politics are so wrapped up in news cycles that it’s nearly impossible to avoid the discussion of such hot topics.
 Having a positive witness is possible no matter the political climate you find yourself.

-For example, someone may state a strong view on the topic of immigration that I may disagree with.
-The value where I may find a similar view on may be on safety or family concerns or even border control.
-I might ask, Why is this a concern for you?
-How does this impact you personally?
-As I find a safe zone to discuss and share a similar concerns I can engage in the concern without coming across judgmental or angry.
+As I find a safe zone to discuss and share a similar concerns I can engage discussion without coming across judgmental or angry.
 As a Christian we ought to have views that are both biblical and healthy on politically divided topics.
 A moral position is important otherwise our faith doesn’t mean much.

 I’ve heard it said that the word politics derives its meaning from two Latin expressions.
 Poli - meaning many and tics meaning ticking people off.
 All kidding aside, it seems as though Christians especially have trouble debating the topics and sharing a positive witness.
 We either come across too intolerant and angry or setting aside our convictions and even avoiding the discussion altogether.
+The word apologetics is a way to explain the truth of your position while also encouraging intellectual and honest debate.

 1. Listen First (And Learn To Ask Good Questions).